Synagogues in Vilnius - what is so confusing about them?

 A Soviet primary school in the site of the Great Synagogue of Vilna

-The place where the Greater synagogue used to be (address is Vokiečių str 13A or it may be easier to find it from the Jewish street)
+The place where the Greater synagogue used to be (address Vokiečių str 13A or it may be easier to find it from the Jewish street)

 Vilnius Choral Synagogue